Customers are the fuel that keep your business running and effective customer retention will keep them buying from you over and over again.

 The best way to become a thought leader is to think about how you can help your customers well beyond just the products and services you offer.
 Today that means putting out helpful content on a regular schedule.

-Start by focusing on problems you know your customers are experiencing and think about how you can use what you know to help them.
-You then create your content (such as blog posts, short Youtube videos, stories on Snapchat, etc) and get it in front of customers via social media, email marketing, etc.
+Start by focusing on problems you know your customers are experiencing.
+Then think about how you can use what you know to help them.
+Next, create your content (such as blog posts, short Youtube videos, stories on Snapchat, etc) and get it in front of customers via social media, email marketing, etc.

 Keep Your Contracts Simple